 Why Italy Could Still Qualify for 2026 World Cup Despite Bosnia Defeat

-• A slim lifeline remains if Iran national football team withdraw due to ongoing geopolitical tensions involving the United States
+• A slim lifeline remains if Iran withdraws due to ongoing geopolitical tensions involving the United States

 • FIFA President Gianni Infantino has insisted Iran will play, making Italy’s chances of a late entry highly unlikely

-Italy are clinging to the faintest hope of a World Cup lifeline despite suffering a humiliating play-off exit at the hands of Bosnia and Herzegovina national football team.
+Italy are clinging to the faintest hope of a World Cup lifeline despite a humiliating play-off exit at the hands of Bosnia and Herzegovina.

-The Azzurri were beaten 4-1 on penalties by a Bosnia side led by Edin Dzeko on a night that deepened the nation’s recent struggles.
+The Azzurri were beaten 4-1 on penalties by the Edin Dzeko-led side on March 31, on a night that deepened their recent struggles.

 Italy, World Cup 2026, Bosnia, Iran, US-Iran war, FIFA President Gianni Infantino, Italy fail to qualify.

-Italy still have slim hopes of qualifying for the World Cup should Iran withdraw.
+Italy still have slim hopes of qualifying for the 2026 FIFA World Cup should Iran withdraw from the global tournament.
 Photo: Claudio Villa - FIGC/Peter Tah.

 Source: Getty Images

-As a result, Italy have now failed to qualify for three consecutive editions of the FIFA World Cup, a staggering downturn for one of football’s most decorated nations.
+As a result, Italy have now failed to qualify for three consecutive editions of the FIFA World Cup, a major downturn for one of football’s most decorated nations.

 Read also